- Affiliated Yale Collaborators

 Renato Polimanti, PhD

 Dr. Montalvo-Ortiz is an Assistant Professor in the Department of Psychiatry, Division of Human Genetics.
 She received her Ph.D. in neuroscience from Northwestern University, and her B.A. in Biology from the University of Puerto Rico, Rio Piedras Campus.
-Her main research interests include the study of genetic and epigenetic mechanisms involved in trauma-related psychiatry disorders.
-She is involved in the Psychiatric Genomics Consortium for Post-traumatic Stress Disorder EWAS Workgroup.
-Born and raised in the Caribbean island of Puerto Rico in Cayey, she is a native mountain/beach lover, who enjoys art, food, travel, spending time with family and friends, and being a mom of a cute baby boy.
+Her main research interests include the study of the genetic and epigenetic mechanisms underlying psychiatric traits.
+She is the co-founder and co-leader of the Latin American Genomics Consortium and co-leader of the Psychiatric Genomics Consortium Substance Use Disorders Epigenetics Workgroup.
+Born and raised in Cayey, a small town from the Caribbean island of Puerto Rico, she is naturally a mountain/beach lover.
+She enjoys art, food, travel, spending time with family and friends, and being a mom of two lovely boys.

 Bao-Zhu Yang, PhD